JackTillotson/Pascals-Revenge/README.md

 (Saving may be added in the future if the game becomes larger.)

 You pick a class to start with, your armor, and weapons.
-Then you make your way through the Crypt of the Balanar!
+Then you make your way through the Crypt of the Lich Balanar!
 Hopefully surviving and finding his treasure.

-### PLAYING ON MAC:
+### PLAYING ON MAC/LINUX?:
 If you have a mac it should already have ruby installed.
 Download the zip of this game and extract it.
 Then navigate to the Levels folder and run the file level1.rb by typing:
 ###### Ruby level1.rb
 in the terminal.

+To navigate your file folder in the command line here are some helpful commands:

+###### ls
+###### cd
+ls  displays the files in your current directory. cd folder_name navigates to the directory either one up or one down from your current directory.

-### PLAYING ON PC:
+### PLAYING ON PC?:
 You will need to download ruby in order to play this game.
 You can download it here:
 ##### https://rubyinstaller.org/
-I have only tested this on ruby 2.4.0 but it should work on most versions to my knowledge.
+I have tested this on ruby 2.4.0 and 2.4.2 but it should work on most versions to my knowledge.
+This installation will open a command prompt and you will simply hit your enter key.
+It will take a couple minutes to download and might prompt you again for another download, keep saying yes until it is done.
 Once ruby is installed you can type:
 ###### ruby -v
 to see if it was installed.
 It should return something like: ruby 2.4.0 to let you know the version installed.